yeokm1/SwiftSerial/README.md

 ### Example 1: Loopback Test

 In order to run this example properly, you need to connect one of your (USB/UART) serial ports in a loopback manner.
 Basically, you short the TX and RX pins of the serial port.
+This library currently only support the `/dev/cu.*` variant on Mac.
+Read the beginning of the API usage section for more details.

 ```bash
 git clone https://github.com/yeokm1/SwiftSerial.git